 So, does this spell the end for SEO?
 Are all websites going to be swallowed up by the Google behemoth?
 Are there any ways to still get value out of search?
 Well, “no,” “no,” and “quite a few actually” are your answers there, but we’ll get to that later.
 First, let’s take a look at what a zero-click search actually is to start us off on the same page.

 A zero-click search refers to a search query on Google that is answered directly on the results page, removing the need for the user to click on any of the search results for further information.
 Some obvious examples that you’re probably well used to would be when you ask questions like:

 - What level is the Dow Jones at?

 - What will the weather be like tomorrow?

 - How tall is Anne Hathaway?

-Obviously no one ever types out a full question anymore, but you get the picture: ask a simple question and you get a simple answer, and Google displays it prominently in a box at the top of the page.
-This box, in fancy SEO terminology, is known as a Featured Snippet.
-This might seem simple and logical, but there was once a time (like three years ago) when you would actually have to click through to a website to find out that info, meaning arguments with friends over which actor is taller took at least 30 seconds longer to solve.
+Originally, the premise was straightforward: ask a simple question, and you get a simple answer, and Google displays it prominently in a box at the top of the page.
+This box, in SEO terminology, is known as a Featured Snippet.
+This might seem simple and logical, but there was once a time when you would actually have to click a website to find out that info, meaning arguments with friends over which actor is taller took at least 30 seconds longer to solve.